 Situated in a basin between the snow-covered Wasatch mountain range to the east and the Great Salt Lake to the west is Salt Lake City, the capital of Utah.
-Its scenic backdrop frames a pleasantly spacious and hassle-free city that is surprisingly down-to-earth for a growing state capital.
+Its scenic backdrop frames a pleasantly spacious and laidback city that is surprisingly down to earth for a growing state capital.